Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 exchange can make a Sense Motive check opposed by the Bluff check you made to transmit in order to intercept your message (see Sense Motive).

+### Action
-**Action:** Varies.
+Varies.
 A Bluff check made as part of general interaction always takes at least 1 round (and is at least a full-round action), but it can take much longer if you try something elaborate.
 A Bluff check made to feint in combat or create a diversion to hide is a standard action.
 A Bluff check made to deliver a secret message doesn't take an action; it is part of normal communication.

+### Try Again
-**Try Again:** Varies.
+Varies.
 Generally, a failed Bluff check in social interaction makes the target too suspicious for you to try again in the same circumstances, but you may retry freely on Bluff checks made to feint in combat.
 Retries are also allowed when you are trying to send a